sdiehl/typechecker-zoo/docs/src/system-f-omega/code-generation.md

 rustc --crate-type=staticlib --emit=obj -C opt-level=2 -C panic=abort runtime_support.rs
 ```

 This produces an object file containing just our runtime functions, which the system linker combines with the Cranelift-generated code to create the final executable.
-The beauty of this approach is that we get exactly the runtime support we need - no more, no less - while leveraging existing system libraries for the heavy lifting.
+The beauty of this approach is that we get exactly the runtime support we need while leveraging existing system libraries for the heavy lifting.

 ## Memory Management